Mission Statement

 The idea of sportsmanship seems to be lost on many youth players.
 Sportsmanship must be taught.
 We want our players to show joy when they make an exciting play, but not at the expense of the player on the opposing team.
 We encourage players to compliment the opposing team when they make a good play or have a good game.

-I’m a father of two kids (7 & 11) and married.
+I’m a father of two kids (8 & 12) and married.
 I love all things sports including golf, basketball, football, volleyball and of course baseball.

-I’m a father of two kids (7 & 11) and married.
+I’m a father of two kids (8 & 12) and married.
 I love all things sports including golf, basketball, football, volleyball and of course baseball.

-Erik Scairpon, Manager of 10u Team
+Ken Benner, Manager of 11U Team